George Lane Trading Strategy

 Ask why?
 Yes, because his strategies for Forex are banal and simple, moreover, many of you involuntarily applied them in real trading.

-This is what he actually did throughout his entire career as a trader, since most of his positions were speculative and closed within the trading day.
+This is what he actually did throughout his entire trading career, as most of his positions were speculative and closed within the trading day.

-Therefore, it is perfect for both speculators and long-term investors.
-But the most interesting thing is that anyone can master it, since it is an indicator type.
+Therefore, it is ideal for both speculators and long-term investors.
+But the most interesting thing is that anyone can master it, as it is an indicator-based system.

-George Lane did not go down in history because of his enormous capital.
-No, such sharks as Buffet and Soros have long since surpassed him by amassing billions of dollars.
+George Lane didn't make history because of his vast fortune.
+No, sharks like Buffett and Soros long ago surpassed him, amassing billions of dollars.

-The fact is that George made his enormous contribution to technical analysis, since he created the well-known stochastic oscillator, or a more well-known name in the language of traders “Stochastic».
+The fact is that George made a huge contribution to technical analysis, since he created the well-known stochastic oscillator or, as it is more commonly known in the language of traders, “Stochastic».

 If we talk about the basic principle of the stochastic oscillator, which actually became the basis of Lane's strategy, we can state the fact that this is the most impulsive and at the same time reversal approach.

-Even Lane himself gave an example of a rocket, which, having reached its maximum height before falling, must necessarily slow down, smoothly indicating to us that his indicator is interesting in that it finds overbought and oversold levels.
+Even Lane himself gave the example of a rocket, which, having reached its maximum height before falling, must necessarily slow down, gradually indicating to us that his indicator is interesting because it finds overbought and oversold levels.

-The most interesting thing is that of all the variations of the use of stochastics, which are described on various resources dedicated to stock exchange topics, Lane used only two, and always in pairs, namely Divergence and overbought and oversold.
+The most interesting thing is that of all the variations of using stochastics, which are described on various resources dedicated to stock exchange topics, Lane used only two, and always in pairs, namely Divergence and overbought and oversold.

-It is worth noting that the stochastic oscillator at this stage is present by default in any platform, and the desktop with the tool applied looks like this:
+It's worth noting that the stochastic oscillator is currently present by default on any platform, and the desktop with the applied tool looks like this:

-Divergence George Lane, when trading his own oscillator, relied purely on divergences, arguing that this type of indicator signal is the strongest.
+George Lane relied solely on divergences when trading his own oscillator, claiming that this type of indicator signal is the strongest.

-It should be understood that divergence is a reversal signal that most often appears at the peak of the market, and trading on it always occurs against the trend in the hope of catching the reversal.
+It's important to understand that divergence is a reversal signal that most often appears at market peaks, and trading it is always counter-trend in the hopes of catching a reversal.

-A classic example of divergence in a bullish trend is the moment when the stochastic oscillator records a new price high as lower than the previous one, which in reality is not the case.
+A classic example of divergence in a bullish trend is when the stochastic oscillator registers a new price high as lower than the previous one, which is not the case.

-An example of bearish divergence usually appears in a situation where the stochastic lines show that the new price low of the trend is higher than the previous one, which is not the case in reality.
+A bearish divergence typically occurs when the stochastic lines indicate that the new price low is higher than the previous one, which is not the case.

 1. The stochastic line is in the oversold zone (below level 20);